1981 Springbok rugby tour

 Hamilton’s Bloodiest Day

-The 1981 Springbok rugby tour divided the country and inspired widespread protests.
-The day the Springboks came to play against the Waikato became one of the most violent days in Kirikiriroa/Hamilton’s modern history.
+The 1981 Springbok rugby tour divided Aotearoa and ignited some of the most intense protests in our modern history.
+The day the Springboks were due to play in Kirikiriroa Hamilton became one of the most violent and defining moments the city has seen.